What are major requirements?

 What is General Education Curriculum?

 The purpose of general education is to provide a common educational experience for students, regardless of major field of study.
 The faculty are committed to ensuring that the general education program cultivates knowledge, skills, and values that are characteristic of a learned person.
 The general education program is organized into five subject areas of communication skills, natural sciences, and mathematics, humanities, social sciences, and individual resources for modern living.
-The general education program also includes required courses in history and government.
-The multicultural education requirement offers students course work which addresses multicultural/ethnic studies/gender/or nonwestern cultures issues.

 For a list of GE curriculum, see the University Catalog.